JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

 1. In your IDE, select the `src` folder and create a new directory with **File | New | Directory**.
 2. Name new directory **nativeInterop/cinterop**.

-   This is the default convention for header file locations, though it can be overridden in the `build.gradle.kts` file if you use a different location.
+   This is the default convention for `.def` file locations, though it can be overridden in the `build.gradle.kts` file if you use a different location.
 3. Select this new subfolder and create a `png.def` file with **File | New | File**.
 4. Add the necessary properties: